 How Many New Spider-Suits Are in Far From Home?

 At least two!
-Every new SPIDER-MAN movie appearance is a chance to refine and experiment with his costume, and this movie is no different.
+Every new Spider-Man movie appearance is a chance to refine and experiment with his costume, and this movie is no different.

-Mary Jane Takes Center Stage
+Michelle Jones Takes Center Stage

 Does the Spider-Man Sequel Take Place Before or After Endgame?